 Read more: What Is Tableau?
 Features, Use Cases, and More

-In Google's Data Analytics Professional Certificate, you'll learn key analytical skills, such as data cleaning, visualization, and presentation, along with impactful tools like SQL, R programming, and Tableau.
+For a comprehensive introduction to the data analysis skill set, consider Google's Data Analytics Professional Certificate program.
+You'll learn key analytical skills, such as data cleaning, visualization, and presentation, along with impactful tools like SQL, R programming, and Tableau.

 Editorial Team